 Students of the first three years of study can register for a maximum of nine (9) courses in each semester.
 Among these courses, priority is given to courses of previous years and the remaining courses belong to the semester which the student attends.
 A student is allowed to register for a maximum of three (3) courses of later semesters if he/she has passed all courses of previous years (exceptions can be made only in special cases, which are evaluated by the General Assembly of the Department, upon request of the student).
 Students of the fourth year of study (semesters 7th and 8th) are asked to register for up to twelve (12) courses, but in any way they wish.
 Students in the 9th and 10th semester, as well as students who have completed the expected minimum number of semesters, can register for up to fifteen (15) courses in any way they wish.
-The additional exam period of January/ February concerns only those students who have completed the expected minimum number of semesters; those students can register for and take exams in up to five (5) courses in the additional examination period.
+Students of the first cycle of studies who have completed the normal study period, which is equal to the minimum number of academic semesters required for receiving their qualification, have the right to take exams during the examination period of every semester.
 For the students of the Department there is also the possibility during their studies, to register for courses from the programmes of other Departments of the University Unit of Samos, which are deemed as Optional Courses (O).
 It should be noted though that the maximum number of courses from programmes of other Departments of the University Unit of Samos that can be taken into account as Optional Courses for the calculation of the Diploma's grade is three (3).
 In addition, these courses may not have content that overlaps with that of courses of the Department of Information and Communication Systems Engineering.